 American Express Presale Code

-If you have an American Express card, you can take advantage and get early show tickets.
-The presale number is the ten digit support phone number written on the back of the card.
+If you have an AMEX card, you can take advantage and get early presale access.
+The American Express presale code is the ten digit support phone number written on the back of the card.
 For most users, that will be:

 - 8003272177, 8002973333, or 8778770987 (the support number on the back of your card)

 Check your American Express card out and be prepared to enter this number in on Ticketmaster to gain access to these tickets.

 NOTE: You NEED an American Express card to pay for these tickets so you cannot try the code above if you don’t have an AMEX to follow through with your transaction.